YAGM-180 / YAGM-181 Long-Range Standoff Weapon LRSO

 Releasing this solicitation is a critical step toward affordably recapitalizing the aging air leg of the nuclear triad,” said Maj.
 Gen. Scott Jansson, commander of Air Force Nuclear Weapons Center and Air Force Program Executive Officer for Strategic Systems.
 The AFNWC is responsible for synchronizing all aspects of nuclear materiel management on behalf of Air Force Materiel Command in direct support of Air Force Global Strike Command.
 Headquartered at Kirtland, the center has about 1,000 personnel assigned at 18 locations worldwide.

 The Air Force planned to start fielding LRSO by 2030.
 "Maintaining an air-delivered standoff and direct attack capability is vital to meeting our strategic and extended deterrence commitments and denying geographic sanctuaries to potential adversaries," said U.S. Navy Adm.
 Cecil Haney, U.S. Strategic Command commander, to the House Armed Services Committee in February 2016.
 "The new LRSO is needed to replace the aging Air Launched Cruise Missile, which has far exceeded its originally planned service life, is being sustained through a series of service life extension programs, and is required to support our B-52 bomber fleet."

 The LRSO weapon system will be a cost-effective force multiplier for B-52, B-2, and B-21 aircraft to credibly deter adversaries and assure US allies of US deterrent capabilities.
-“LRSO is a critical element of the United States’ nuclear deterrence strategy.
+“LRSO is a critical element of the United States’ nuclear deterrence strategy" according to Haney.